Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 Egyptian Names and Nicknames

-Merikara: A pharaoh during the 9th or 10th dynasty; it can be shortened to Mari.
+- Merikara: A pharaoh during the 9th or 10th dynasty; it can be shortened to Meri.

-Tutankhamen: Pharaoh during the 18th dynasty famous for restoring the god Amun; how about Tuti?
+- Tutankhamen: Pharaoh during the 18th dynasty who is famous for restoring the god Amun; how about Tuti?

 Other Great Egyptian Names